 Headline Figures are now available for 2018- 2019, 2019- 2020, 2020-2021.
 The baseline figure for 2018-19 was 231,000kg of CO2 or 231 tonnes.
 The Green Working Group of the Town Council believe it should be possible to reduce emissions by 90,000kg which would leave a residue of 131,000kg that would need to be offset.

 Main areas that The Town Council can have a direct impact on are:

 - Plant and compost purchasing

 - Town Council plastic use

-Other policies are being put in place to ensure that our purchasing polices are as green as possible and that we reduce the quantity of paper used.
+Other policies are being put in place to ensure that our purchasing polices are as green as possible for example, using local suppliers and reusing and recycling wherever possible.

 Here you can learn more about the Congleton Green Working Group of Congleton Town Council.

 Congleton Town Council actively encourages everyone in Congleton to adopt more sustainable ways of living and doing business.
 In this section of our website you will find a lot of resources to help you.

 You might like to take our free eLearning Course: Sustainable Living in Congleton.
 This takes between 15 and 30 minutes to complete and has sections on the home, transport, food and waste, with lots of links to other information and resources.